Symptoms & complications

 Myeloma symptoms vary between patients, with some people having different ones over time.
 You may not have the same symptoms at relapse as you did at diagnosis.

 The symptoms that people often experience at the start of their myeloma are fatigue, pain (including back pain), easily broken bones and recurring infections.

 Myeloma symptoms can be quite vague, and early symptoms like back pain can easily be ignored or incorrectly attributed to something else before a diagnosis.
 That’s why we’re working hard to give patients a timely diagnosis and improve myeloma symptom awareness in the healthcare professional community.

 At relapse, you may have new or worsening symptoms, so it’s important to let your healthcare team know if anything changes.
 These symptoms and complications might not necessarily be the same as the ones you felt when you were newly diagnosed.

 Download more information

-We’ve created several further resources to guide you through the symptoms and complications of myeloma.
-Each Infosheet contains information on what causes it in myeloma, its signs and symptoms, how it’s treated, and tips for self-management and prevention.
+We’ve created further resources to support you with the symptoms and complications of myeloma.
+Each booklet contains information on the cause, the signs and symptoms, how it’s treated, and tips for self-management and prevention.